Chicken-Fried Steak with Sausage Gravy

 - ⅛ tsp. ground cumin

-- To serve, divide steaks among plates; ladle with gravy.
-Serve with eggs, potatoes, and biscuits, if you like.
+- To serve, divide the steaks among 4 plates and ladle with the gravy.